 Here is the example from EggShop again.
 To make the text (left) more readable, I increased the font size to 16px and set the line height to 1.7 (right).
 In addition, I centred the text on the left and reduced a few spaces at the top and removed the double heading.
 In the desktop version, the double heading makes sense.
 On mobile phones, it only creates unwanted whitespace and duplication.

 You could go a bit further and make keywords bold.
 This would enable users to skim through the text even more quickly and still pick up relevant information.
-Some fonts are unsuitable for small screens because they lose their readability when scaled.
+Some fonts are generally not suitable for small screens because they lose their readability when scaled.
 Light fonts that look elegant on a desktop may also be less legible on a smartphone.

 The navigation of your website should be as intuitive as possible.
 When creating your navigation architecture, it's best to use existing structures as a guide.
 This makes it easier for users to navigate through your website.
 Intuitive is, for example, scrolling up and down to navigate through a website, but not necessarily to the left or right.

 A vertical menu has prevailed as the primary menu on mobile.
-And even on the desktop, we increasingly see a vertical menu instead of a horizontal one.
-Above or below this primary menu is, if necessary and less prominently, the secondary menu.
+But also on the desktop we increasingly see a vertical menu instead of a horizontal one.
+Above or below this is usually the secondary menu, if necessary somewhat less prominently.
 Alternatively, it can also be at the bottom.